Lambda-Logan/address_hammer/README.md

 # Performance
 `address_hammer` is designed for simplicity, robustness and type safety.
-If you need to process millions of addresses, you may need some patience or another library.
-However, on my machine `Parser` will parse about 2,400 addresses per second and has been tested on 500K+ real-world addresses.
+However, it is also the fastest an most accurate address parser I've tested that's written in pure python.
+On my machine `Parser` will process about 6,000 addresses per second and has been tested on *millions* of real-world addresses.